bcnmy/docs/docs/tutorials/nextjs/sdkintegration.md

 ## Set up Particle Auth

 Now we're going to leverage Particle Auth through the SDK to set up social logins.
-Remember we're focusing here on users who have never onboarded onto web3 via a wallet and just want o experience minting their first NFT.
+Remember we're focusing here on users who have never onboarded onto web3 via a wallet and just want to experience minting their first NFT.

 Let's import the Particle Auth Package